 Our research-backed Rationale for success

 “Intervention has been suggested as a deterrent to this gap and many educators have implemented various models and yet, the achievement gap prevails as socio-economic disadvantaged students continue to fall further behind in developing the foundational knowledge and skills needed to achieve upper level course work” (CSU San Marcos).
-Case studies analyzing 2+ month intervention for socio-economic disadvantaged students revealed the intervention was successful.
-Results indicated increases in help-seeking and network orientation as well as improvements in GPA and student-instructor relationships.
+Case studies analyzing 2+ month intervention for socio-economic disadvantaged students revealed the education support was successful.
+Results indicated increases in soft skills and social-emotional skills, as well as improvements in GPA and student-instructor relationships.
 “The evidence shows that equity can go hand-in-hand with quality; and that reducing school failure strengthens individuals’ and societies’ capacities to respond to recession and contribute to economic growth and social wellbeing.
 This means that investing in high quality schooling and equal opportunities for all from the early years to at least the end of upper secondary is the most profitable educational policy.
 Students who have enriching school experiences will be more likely to stay in education and successfully transfer to the labour market.
 Those who struggle at early stages but receive adequate, timely support and guidance have higher probabilities of finishing, despite any difficulties in their family or social background” (OECD).